nithinv86/time-entry/README.md

 ### Commands

-After creating the Docker container, you can utilize the app with the following commands:
+Now you can utilize the app with the following commands:

 - To initialize, execute the following command and input the necessary information when prompted.: